 Sexual violence also affects victims’ relationships with their family, friends, and co-workers.
 In fact,

-84% of survivors who were victimized by an intimate partner experience professional or emotional issues, including moderate to severe distress, or increased problems at work or school.
+– 84% of survivors who were victimized by an intimate partner experience professional or emotional issues.

-79% of survivors who were victimized by a family member, close friend or acquaintance experience professional or emotional issues, including moderate to severe distress, or increased problems at work or school.
+– 79% of survivors who were victimized by a family member, close friend or acquaintance experience professional or emotional issues.

-67% of survivors who were victimized by a stranger experience professional or emotional issues, including moderate to severe distress, or increased problems at work or school.
+– 67% of survivors who were victimized by a stranger experience professional or emotional issues.
 (Source)

 Is that enough to convince you that sexual assault victims have literally NOTHING to gain and EVERYTHING to lose when reporting incidents?

-When I hear men (and women) saying that they are now afraid of women, afraid to be in a room with women, for fear of being ‘witchunted’, I just want to say, ‘WELCOME TO THE CLUB, ASSHATS’.
-Women have been scared of men since the beginning of time, so if it take a bit of fear to get men to start treating women like people, then so be it!
-How sad is it, not to mention telling, that it takes women practically ‘hunting’ (how ironic) men down to finally be taken seriously?
+When I hear men (and women) saying that they are now afraid of women, afraid to be in a room with women, for fear of being ‘witchunted’, I just want to yell, ‘WELCOME TO THE CLUB, ASSHATS’.
+Women have been scared of men since the beginning of time, so if it takes a bit of fear to get men to start treating women like people, then so be it!
+How sad is it, not to mention telling, that it takes women practically ‘hunting’ (also, how ironic?) men down to finally be taken seriously?

 It is time to stop accepting our societal norms as ok.
 THEY ARE NOT OK.
 When I was bullied by boys in school, I was often told, dismissively, that it meant they liked me.
 WHAT IN THE ACTUAL F*CK?
 How is that an excuse to be a trauma-inducing bully?
-In high school, I was told by classmates and society that essentially my duty as a woman was to either provide or deny sex to men…no mention of sex being a pleasurable, essential, natural human desire that I can partake in either alone or with any consenting partner of my choosing.
+By high school, it was clear (from movies, books, society, people around me, etc.) that my job as a woman was to either provide or deny sex to men…no mention of sex being a pleasurable, essential, natural human desire that I can partake in either alone or with any consenting partner of my choosing.
 Conversely, I also heard that men ‘need’ sex, and have zero autonomy over their bodily functions.
-Here’s the kind of messages I received, some subliminally and some said outright:
+These are just some of the kind of messages I received, whether indirectly or said outright:

 ‘If a girl leads a guy on, the girl ‘owes’ him sex or else it is very physically painful for the guy.’